JarneRenders/Cycle-Permutation-Graphs/README.md

 Graphs are read from stdin in graph6 format.
 Graphs are sent to stdout in graph6 format.
 If the input graph had a graph6 header, so will the output graph (if it passes through the filter).

 ```
-    -a, --all       compute all permutation 2-factors and output the
+    -a, --all       compute all permutation 2-factors
-                     induced cycles line per line to stdout before
-                     outputting the graph
+    -c, --count     tabulate number of permutation 2-factors of the
+                     input graphs; with -g also tabulates number of
+                     removable cycles
+    -g, --goddyn    output graphs which have removable cycles, i.e.
+                     satisfy Goddyn's conjecture
     -h, --help      print help message
+    -o#, --output=# output graphs admitting exactly # permutation
+                     2-factors if -g is not present, or admitting
+                     exactly # removable cycles if -g is present
+    -p, --print     send computed permutation 2-factors to stdout
     -v, --verbose   make output more verbose
     res/mod         only check the ith graph if its remainder after
                      dividing by mod is res; ignore the other graphs